 - Ponds and pools

-Big rocks are used for décor, edging or shade for small plants, sometimes also to define a Zen style garden.
+Big rocks are used for décor, edging or shade for small plants, sometimes also to define a Zen-style garden.
 Birds or squirrels may use them for perches or launching off places.
 Lizards use them for sunning.
-Smaller rocks and gravel are used as ground cover in liue of mulch or vines.
+Smaller rocks and gravel are used as ground cover in lieu of mulch or vines.

-Sidewalks and driveways are for transportation purposes, not just cars and people, but also for wheeling furniture and other large items into or out of the house.
-Sidewalks can be of concrete, pebbles, or pavers that let water seep down between (or moss grow up).
+Sidewalks and driveways are for transportation purposes, not just cars and people.
+They can be used for wheeling furniture and other large items into or out of homes.
+Sidewalks can be made of concrete, pebbles, or pavers that let water seep down between (or moss grow up).
 Driveways can be made from gravel, cobblestones, pavers, or porous asphalt.